 Although Matus, Wershler, and the majority of practitioners promoting body literacy focus specifically on understanding a woman's menstrual cycle and reproductive health, I contend that body literacy encompasses much more.
 Although, the menstrual cycle is a perfect place to start self-learning.

 The body comprehends situations and circumstances long before the mind because it is a source of knowing and processing information.
-Consequently, the physical experience in this world as filtered through the body influences decisions, identity development, and inter/intrapersonal relationships.
+Consequently, the physical experiences as filtered through the body influence decisions, identity development, and inter/intrapersonal relationships.
 One researcher wrote it beautifully